GolaraRFI/knapsack-problem/README.md

 # knapsack-problem
 ## knapsack problem using evolutionary algorithm with two selection methods
-I did this project on **Google Colaboratory**.
+This project is done on **Google Colaboratory**.

-I did this optimization problem with these settings:
+This optimization problem is done with these settings:

   - Population management = Generational model
   - Representation = Binary